FonzTech/BreakMyCircle/BUILD.md

 This process allows a single step to compile multiple architectures in a single shot, by specifing a value like `arm64;armv7;armv7s` for the `CMAKE_OSX_ARCHITECTURES` variable.
 However, from iOS 11 and beyond, only 64-bit architectures are supported.
 So, we are setting the value `arm64`.

 Toolchains must be downloaded from <https://github.com/mosra/toolchains>, whose contents goes into the `toolchains` folder of *Corrade* and *Magnum Graphics* library.

+- In Xcode's `Build Options` for this project, make sure `DWARF with dSYM File` is selected for `Release`, otherwise no native debugging symbols will be present, making crash logs practically unreadable.

 - `CORRADE_RC_EXECUTABLE` can be omitted, by installing the *last stable Corrade* build using Homebrew, with the following command: `brew install mosra/magnum/corrade`